Fulong Beach: Geology

 The beach's sands are golden, which is rare in Taiwan.
 The Shuang River divides the beach into inner and outer parts.
 Recently the sands have been diminishing year by year, and the coastline is moving shoreward; i.e., the beach is shrinking, possibly related to the staithe built for the Fourth Nuclear Power Plant of Taiwan for equipment disembarking.

 Facilities

 Nearby is a camping site named Longmen.
 There is a footbridge named Rainbow Bridge (彩虹橋) linking the two parts.
 The watercourse of the river varies from year to year; sometimes the bridge is functional; other times it is not, because the seaside end would be in the river or in the sea.

 Events

-Since 2000, the Hohaiyan Rock Festival (貢寮國際海洋音樂祭) has been held here for three to five days in the summer.
+Since 2000, the Hohaiyan Rock Festival has been held here for three to five days in the summer.
 Normally, it takes place in mid-July, and sometimes it has been delayed due to typhoon interruption or damage to the band shell facilities.
 Also the watercourse of the Shuang River sometimes changes shape or size, influencing the location of these temporary band shells.